-The 2021 DII women's basketball season ended with Lubbock Christian winning its third national championship in six years.
+The 2023 DII women's basketball season ended with Ashland winning its third national championship since 2013.

 Cal Poly Pomona won the very first title in 1982, and would go on to become one of the programs with the most championships in the history of the sport.